The OECD Young Professionals Programme is designed to bring entry-level professionals with diverse backgrounds into the Organisation.

 Am I eligible for the Young Professionals Programme?

-Candidates must have the nationality of an OECD member country and be under 33 years of age.
+Candidates must have the nationality of an OECD member country and be born on or after 1 January 1982.

 The ideal candidate has:

 What kind of work does a Young Professional do?

 Our Young Professionals work with experienced and enthusiastic people, representative of a rich diversity of cultures, languages and professional backgrounds.
 They collaborate with many of the 40 000 senior national policy makers who each year participate in the OECD’s technical and policy meetings.